WESTSIDE ORCHARD GARDEN

 We had youth from the Boys & Girls Club in the Garden almost every day this summer for our Summer in the Garden Program.
 We are currently planning with a variety of groups to continue the youth participation.

 Please check out our Step Up!
 Campaign to provide expanded growing facilities in the Garden, allowing us to deliver fresh produce all year to hungry kids and their families, and to our seniors.
 With funding from our Step-Up! fund-raising we will be able to install a small greenhouse and increase the youth participation in the Garden as well as grow more food.

 Improvements/additions in 2016:

-- Completed the installation of our drip irrigation system, reducing water needs once again ... (the 1st year we hand watered from a water truck, year 2 we had some drip irrigation and some hand-watering,same with year 3, and this year, we have worked hard to bring it to the apple orchard and the north orchard).
+- Continued to add to the installation of our drip irrigation system, reducing water needs once again ... (the 1st year we hand watered from a water truck, year 2 we had some drip irrigation and some hand-watering,same with year 3, and this year, we have worked hard to bring it to the apple orchard and the north orchard).

 - Have installed our own 5 beehives, which are buzzing, and include 2 "flow-hives" - a new concept developed in Australia.
 Much easier on the bees when we harvest - be sure to come and watch this innovative way to harvest honey!
 We have honey for sale - check out the Captain's Store.

 - The Boys & Girls Club garden expanded with a strawberry box, and they were in the Garden Monday through Friday all summer, and some Wednesday afternoons after school began.
 What a blessing the youth energy is in the Garden.